moscajs/aedes/docs/Aedes.md

 }
 ```

-To negate a subscription, set the subscription to `null`:
+To negate a subscription, set the subscription to `null`.
+Aedes ignores the negated subscription and the `qos` in `SubAck` is set to `128` based on [MQTT 3.11 spec](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html#_Toc385349323):

 ```js
 aedes.authorizeSubscribe = function (client, sub, callback) {